Nottinghamshire Glow Worms 2023 |

 Predicting the start of the

-2023 season I occasionally still get asked to predict the date when the first Glow Worm will appear at Clipstone Old Quarter each year?
+2023 season I still occasionally get asked to predict the date when the first Glow Worm will appear at Clipstone Old Quarter each year?
 It's a difficult question to answer with any degree of accuracy, although people expect it to be easy after monitoring this famous Glow Worm colony for well over a decade.
 Such predictions are difficult and will always be largely guesswork at best, as there are a number of factors needed to be taken into account and they vary from year to year.
 Temperature over preceding months, or over the previous year is certainly one and unsympathetic habitat management, or the success of larvae finding food are others. |

 ||